Were you wondering: is Riviera Maya safe or not?

 Compared to nearby locations such as Cancun there are destinations in Riviera Maya that have all the benefits of being in the best region of Mexico whilst also being a quieter getaway.

-It’s the perfect spot for the passing traveler looking for a break or an excursion to an all-inclusive Quintana Roo holiday.
+It’s the perfect spot for the passing traveler looking for a break or an excursion to an all-inclusive Quintana Roo vacation.

-Most visitors to Riviera Maya arrive for the incredible Cenotes and other swimmable lagoons.
+Most visitors looking for things to do in the Riviera Maya arrive for the incredible Cenotes and other swimmable lagoons.